SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 ### Significance of Lending Protocols

 Lending protocols are the banks of DeFi.
-In traditional banks, users can deposit money to receive interest, or they can borrow money and return it with interest.
+With traditional banks, users can deposit money to receive interest, or they can borrow money and return it with interest.
 Similarly, in DeFi's lending protocols, users can deposit or borrow money, but the difference is that there is no centralized custody institution.
 Instead, users interact directly with the lending protocol's smart contracts, and the operation of the code ensures everything goes smoothly.
 In CeFi lending, loan guarantees are divided into credit, warranty, and collateralized loans.
 Banks have a low risk preference, and collateralized loans are the most common among all types of loans.
 Thanks to the construction of big data credit systems, credit lending is becoming more common, though it requires a lot of scrutiny and certification.

 ![](img/bank.jpeg)